 To date, we have offered personalised visits to the community to anyone reaching in to us and this remains available to members of the community.
 If you'd like to talk to us, please contact us.

-We'll provide our next update on the project at the start of December 2020.
+We'll provide our next update on the project in mid March 2021.

 About the project

-- However, with a wet spring and summer predicted due to La Niña, we may need to seek EPA approval for an emergency discharge.
-If this is likely to occur, we will notify affected landholders in advance
+- Although highly unlikely at this stage, in the event of sustained extreme weather creating dangerous conditions onsite, we may need to consider seeking EPA approval for a short-term emergency discharge.
+If this is going to occur, we will notify affected landholders in advance

 Western Water is facing many varying challenges affecting our service region; growth, climate change, increasing compliance requirements and the rising cost of doing business.
 Solutions to many of these challenges are costly.